 My job is to help you uncover and move through the thinking errors and behavior patterns that keep you disempowered.
 At some point, if you want happiness, you have to deal with the stories, perceptions, assumptions, and fears that keep you firmly entrenched with a stick up your old birdy butt.

 Letting go of old bird status is tricky and takes courage and vulnerability, but in the end, it is freeing.
 Old birds can fly and succeed!
 But not without grace and support.
 The first few flights may be awkward as new behavior patterns are developed and tested, and if the environment is unforgiving, there is no chance for an old bird.
 Make sure leaders become aware of your new energy and commitment.

 It is easy to see the stuck old bird in others.
 As fun as that can be, I challenge you to see the stuck old bird in yourself.
 Where might you take flight?
-If you’d like guidance as you spread your wings and catch the wind, call me at (916) 480-1234 or reply to this email – I can help.
+If you’d like guidance as you spread your wings and catch the wind, call me at (916) 480-1234 or contact me – I can help.